OctopusDeploy/blog/blog/2021-07/custom-docker-registry/index.md

 ---
-title: Create a custom Docker registry
+title: Creating a custom Docker registry
 description: Learn how to create a bare bones Docker registry with C#
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
-published: 2999-01-01
+published: 2021-07-28-1400
 metaImage:
 bannerImage:
+bannerImageAlt:
+isFeatured: false
 tags:
+ - Engineering
- - Octopus
+ - Docker
 ---

-Have you ever wondered what happens when you do a `docker push` or `docker pull`?
-Behind the scenes a repository, like Docker Hub, implementing the [Docker V2 HTTP API](https://docs.docker.com/registry/spec/api/) specification is responding to these requests to receive or deliver Docker images.
+Do you wonder what happens when you do a `docker push` or `docker pull`?
+Behind the scenes, a repository, like Docker Hub, implementing the [Docker V2 HTTP API](https://docs.docker.com/registry/spec/api/) specification, is responding to these requests to receive or deliver Docker images.
 This specification is open for anyone to implement though, and you can learn much about Docker from a minimal docker registry implementation.

-In this post we'll look at what it takes to create a C# server that successfully responds to the `docker push` or `docker pull` commands, and in the process we'll get to see the individual components that make up a Docker image.
+In this post we create a C# server that successfully responds to the `docker push` or `docker pull` commands, and in the process you get to see the individual components that make up a Docker image.

 ## Docker API for pushing and pulling images